benguz/thelatepass.org/pages/doorstops/index.md

 Imagine being forced to stay at a job for the rest of your life... before you've even had your first day.
 You've been rammed through 8 years of school without anybody asking you how you feel about it!
 Wouldn't there maybe be some useful change if they did?

 We did.
 We've had 80 one-on-one conversations with high school students in 15 states, and we're looking to have more.
 If you want us to develop a Doorstop for you, we'll make it happen.
-We've got a network of hostage negotiators, professional chefs, cancer survivors, and frustrated, curious students eager to help.
+We've got a network of hostage negotiators, professional chefs, helicopter salesmen, and frustrated, curious students eager to help.
 Reach out to ben@onefact.org.

 ## Reformers want to create more good classrooms.
 They don't help kids stuck in bad ones.